Accessibility Scanner MCP server

 Stats

-The MCP Accessibility Scanner is a powerful tool that integrates with language models to perform automated web accessibility scanning and browser automation.
-Using Playwright and Axe-core, it can check WCAG compliance, interact with web pages, manage browser sessions, and generate detailed accessibility reports with visual annotations.
+This MCP Accessibility Scanner serves as a powerful Model Context Protocol server that enables LLMs to perform automated web accessibility testing and browser automation using Playwright and Axe-core.
+The server can conduct WCAG compliance checks, interact with web pages, and generate detailed accessibility reports with visual annotations.

 Installation Options